 These may include:

-Avoid hiding costs, and check that your pricing reflects any previous sales negotiations or quotes.
+Avoid hiding costs, and check that your pricing and payment terms reflect any previous sales negotiations or quotes.

 Terms and conditions.
 It’s important to outline any other terms or conditions not yet addressed, such as:

 Contract duration, termination or renewal

 Being upfront is a good way to protect yourself from customer disputes and lost deals.